binerogroup/documentation/storage/retype-a-volume.rst

 Cloud management portal
 -----------------------

-Its currently not possible to retype volumes using the cloud management portal.
+Its currently not possible to retype volumes by using the cloud management portal.

 OpenStack Horizon
 -----------------

-To retype a volume using :doc:`/getting-started/managing-your-cloud/openstack-horizon`, follow these steps:
+To retype a volume by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Compute** and then **Instances** in the sidebar menu.